tonygrimstad/processes/index.markdown

 - <a href="https://github.com/Altinn/altinn-support/issues?q=is%3Aissue+is%3Aopen+label%3Autfasing-hpsm" target="_blank">Backlog</a>
   - <a href="https://github.com/Altinn/altinn-support/projects/1" target="_blank">Kanban</a> (GitHub Project)
 - <a href="https://altinndevops.slack.com/archives/C02P259D0CU" target="_blank">Slack</a>
-- Miro(?)
+- Miro

 <br />

 ---

 Information from ongoing work is posted here, and is gathered in the Blog below.
-Let me know if something is missing.

 ---